Twin Lakes 68 Good

 Real estate represents the most substantial investment for homebuyers, constituting their most valuable asset.
 Renters, on the other hand, typically see their monthly rent as their most significant expense.
 The Twin Lakes market earns a high score in the housing category, surpassing the national average in factors like home and rental affordability and appreciation rates.
 This robust real estate market not only benefits individual homeowners and renters but also spurs vigorous local economic activity and job growth, solidifying its significance in driving the region's prosperity and financial well-being.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are attainable, we'll need to know if the real estate in Twin Lakes is actually affordable.
-Median real estate prices in Twin Lakes come in at $223,500, which is 33.8% higher than the Wisconsin average.
+Assuming that Twin Lakes meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Twin Lakes.
+Everything else becomes a lot less important if it turns out that home prices in Twin Lakes are simply unattainable.
+Median real estate prices in Twin Lakes come in at $409,889, which is 36.1% higher than the Wisconsin average.
 The home price to income ratio compares the median home prices to the median household income.
-In Twin Lakes, the home price to income ratio is 3.2, which is 3.2% higher than the Wisconsin average.
+In Twin Lakes, the home price to income ratio is 4, which is 8.1% higher than the Wisconsin average.

 Best Places to Live in and Around Twin Lakes